Jieiku/abridge/README.md

 For better performance I recommend only enabling math on a [per page bases in your post.md files](https://github.com/Jieiku/abridge/blob/master/content/overview-math.md?plain=1#L11-L13), instead of in your main config.toml file.

+### PWA (Progressive Web Application)

+Abridge theme has PWA support.
+You can install the entire site as an app and have it work offline.
+To try it out simply use google chrome or your phone and go here: https://abridge.netlify.app/

+If using chrome on desktop then look at the end of the address bar for the install button.
+On android you should get a popup to install, you can also install from the 3 dot menu in the top right corner.
+Once you have the PWA installed, you can go completely offline and you will still be able to browse or search the site!

+To use it in your own instance you will need to edit `static/sw.js` for the list of files to cache.
+Technically you do not need to edit `sw.js`, but if even a single file in the cache list is missing then it wont pre cache the list, so it will only cache as you browse.

+There is an npm script to generate the file cache list and minification `npm run pwa`.
+My `netlify.toml` file automatically runs this npm script during site deployment, so everything is automatic.
+If Zola was able to template a js file then it might be possible to generate the list of cache files dynamically at build.

+The PWA feature is also easy to disable by simply setting `pwa = false` in `config.toml`

 ## Javascript files

 These are the javascript files currently used by Abridge: